 - Chronic Pericarditis: The symptoms usually last longer than 3 months.

 - Sharp pain in the middle or left of your chest

 - A slight fever (3)

-The digestive causes of the pain under your left rib cage are:
+Gastrointestinal disorders include conditions, such as irritable bowel syndrome, hemorrhoids, constipation, perianal abscesses, etc. The digestive causes of the pain under the left rib cage are:

 - Gastroesophageal reflux disease (GERD)

 - Inflammatory bowel disease (IBD)